ungoogled-software/ungoogled-chromium/BUILDING.md

 ## How to build

 Building is done by simply invoking `build.py`.
 It will take care of the setup and building processes.

+Currently, there is no command-line-configurable build script.
+You must create a script or modify `build.py` to use `buildlib`.

 See the following for more information.

 ## Debian and derivatives